causalNLP/causal-agent/docs/source/methods/overview.rst

 The Decision Tree Process
 -------------------------

-CAIS uses a systematic decision tree to guide method selection:
+Causal Agent uses a systematic decision tree to guide method selection:

 1. **Is this a randomized experiment?**